-A considerable portion of points (100) comes from six quizzes given throughout the semester.
+An additional 100 points come from six quizzes given throughout the semester.
 These quizzes will be made up of five short answer questions related to assigned readings and classroom discussions.
 Students will have 15 minutes to complete each quiz.
 The lowest quiz grade will be dropped.

-Another 80 points come from four writing assignments that require students to connect the concepts and themes of the course with contemporary international political events.
-In addition to the articles assigned by the instructor, students should use the Cases in International Relations text as a source for these assignments and may also incorporate information from other sources to supplement their responses.
-Students will be required to follow professional writing conventions and cite sources using the Modern Language Association (MLA) citation style to earn full credit on these assignments.
-The instructor will post required readings and assignment prompts on Canvas one week before each submission deadline.
+Another 160 points come from four writing assignments that require students to connect the concepts and themes of the course with contemporary international political events.
+In addition to the articles assigned by the instructor, students should use the Essentials in International Relations text as a source for these assignments and may also incorporate information from other sources to supplement their responses.
+Students will be required to follow professional writing conventions and cite sources using the American Political Science Association (APSA) citation style to earn full credit on these assignments.
+The instructor will post assignment prompts on Canvas one week before each submission deadline.